lancepioch/tree/readme.md

 ![Trees](public/img/trees.png)

 ## Description
-Connect your Github Repository to your Laravel Forge Server and Laravel Forest automatically deploys any new pull requests for you.
+Connect your GitHub Repository to your Laravel Forge Server and Laravel Forest automatically deploys any new pull requests for you.

 ## Requirements

-* PHP 8.1
+* PHP 8.2+

 ## Installation